How to Give a Dog CBD Oil: Tips & Techniques

 1. Start Slow

 Always begin with a low dose of CBD and monitor how your dog reacts to it.
 Follow the dosage instructions on the label as they can vary depending on the product, but they will be specific on how to give dogs CBD oil.
 Manufacturers recommend that your pet starts with 1 milligram of CBD per 10 pounds of animal weight.
 Once you see how your dog reacts to the dosage, you can increase it as needed.

 2. Use CBD Oil

 CBD oil is convenient and is easily mixed in food or given straight.
-Most dog owners who use CBD prefer oil.
 The oil absorbs into the body through the liver and produces long-lasting effects.
 It is never advised to give your pet cannabis in smoke form.
-CBD oil will work in wet or dry food, but wet is preferred.
-Wet food mixes well, and if the cannabis has a taste, your dog won't notice.
+CBD oil will work in wet or dry food, but wet is preferred because it mixes well, and if it has a taste, your dog won't notice.
 The oil is also wholly absorbed into the food so you can rest assured your dog is getting the full dose.

 CBD oil can be given twice a day in their food or mixed in their water.
 The problem with mixing it in water is that dogs usually don't drink all of their water in one sitting.
 If that's the case, your pet will not have received the full dose.
-If you're using CBD to treat a dog with cancer, the water method is not recommended.
-It's imperative that the complete dosage instructions are followed if your dog has cancer.
+If you're using CBD to treat a dog with cancer, the water method is not recommended since it’s imperative that the complete dosage instructions are followed.

 3. Go Organic

-Everyone knows the importance of going organic when it comes to overall health.
-Your pets need to be treated with the same respect.
-Especially if your dog is suffering from an ailment, exposing them to harmful pesticides will be detrimental to their health.
+If your dog is suffering from an ailment, exposing them to harmful pesticides will be detrimental to their health.
 Look for products that are organically sourced and contain no additives or preservatives.
 You also want to make sure the oil is lab-tested to ensure it is high-quality, uses food-grade ingredients, and is free of contaminants.
 We recommend trying Holistapet.

-Administering directly in the mouth will ensure your dog is getting the full recommended dose.
+Administering orally will ensure your dog is getting the full recommended dose of CBD.
 This process is the quickest and most effective method, especially if you are looking to reduce anxiety.
 Most CBD for dogs is available in flavors that cater to their pallet.
 However, if you have a dog who won't cooperate or stay still long enough, dropping the oil in his food or treats is probably the best option.

 5. Do Your Research

 The search for the right CBD product for your pet must be done the same way as you would for yourself.
 Start with a reputable brand like CBDfx.
 Stick with products that use clean extraction methods or professional ethanol extraction.
 Try to choose CBD from high-resin plants instead of low-grade industrial CBD isolates.

-You should always consult with your veterinarian before introducing any new product into your pet's diet.
-Most vets are on board with using cannabis for pet health and are aware of its benefits.
+You should always consult your vet before introducing any new product into your pet's diet.
+Many vets are on board with using CBD for pet health and are aware of its benefits.
 Your veterinarian may even have additional pointers on how to give your dog CBD oil and alert you to any side effects since they are familiar with your pet’s medical history.